mrakgr/The-Spiral-Language/readme.md

 let (var_2: (int64 [])) = Array.zeroCreate<int64> (System.Convert.ToInt32(8L))
 ```

-Rather than copy pasting like the above it would be better if we mapped the type directly.
+Rather than copy pasting like the above it would be better if the type was mapped directly.

 ```
 inl ar = Tuple.map (inl x -> array_create x 8) (int64,int64,int64)